YujinOk/client-superhero/README.md

 - After fixing the issue above, I have realised that edited data does not reflect on the ```<savedHeroModal/>``` in the browser.
 This was happening because graphql request was automatically caching, which took a long time to identify.
    - This has solved by giving different fetch policy that disabled reading from the  cache

+- I was unable to reposition toast by trying to use ```use.Context()```but unable to resolve in time.
+It also only works at the first time but unable to solve either in time